 These are what we call the wicked problems of design.
 Of course, we need to face reality and meet budgets, but we cannot forget the human aspect.
 Keeping the human in mind prevents us from solving problems that never even existed or that were not part of the business case in the first place!

 I have enjoyed my work here as an ambassador and mentor focused on humanity.
 Our self-directed culture has given me the opportunity to decide quite independently how to use my competencies.
-I am excited to continue my journey – maybe you would also like to join the human revolution as part of our CX team?
+I am excited to continue my journey – maybe you would also like to join us?